Jackson Dietrich: Professional

 On 9 December 2020, Dietrich joined USL League One side Chattanooga Red Wolves ahead of their 2021 season.
 He made his debut on 8 May 2021, appearing as a 63rd-minute substitute during a 1–0 win over North Texas SC.

 On 21 July 2022, Dietrich signed with USL League One club Northern Colorado Hailstorm.

+After two seasons with Northern Colorado, Dietrich signed with USL League One club Forward Madison prior to the 2025 season.